 - Interior trim work emphasizes wood grains and built-in cabinetry.

 The beautifully simple, functional, rustic, and hand-hewn look of this home style appeals to many.

 In America, regional representations of the Arts and Crafts emerged.
 The emphasis on local crafts paired with the diversity in climate and culture across America created a variety of styles.

-In the early 1900s, Frank Lloyd Wright began designing homes to connect with their natural environment.
+- Prairie School - In the early 1900s, Frank Lloyd Wright began designing homes to connect with their natural environment.
 He designed homes influenced by the long, straight horizons and flat lines in the prairie.
 His designs would not only include the home itself but also the furniture and textiles.

-The mission style was based on simple adobe mission churches, and incorporated the American Arts and Crafts hand-hewn emphasis on emphasizing form and natural woods.
+- California Mission - The mission style was based on simple adobe mission churches, and incorporated the American Arts and Crafts hand-hewn emphasis on emphasizing form and natural woods.

-This practical, boxy, two-and-a-half story home usually had four rooms to a floor and a large front porch (Wikipedia Contributors, 2007).
+- American Foursquare - This practical, boxy, two-and-a-half story home usually had four rooms to a floor and a large front porch (Wikipedia Contributors, 2007).
 The shape was intended to sit comfortably on small urban lots.
 Built in cabinetry and Craftsman style woodwork were common.

 If you’re interested in Arts and Crafts floor plans, we have a wide variety to choose from.
 Browse through the home designs below, and reach out to our support team if you have any questions about any of the plans.